SwiftIsland/si-2025-liquid-glass-design/README.md

-# SwiftIsland 2025 - Liquid Glass Design Sample (WWDC25)
+# Liquid Glass Design Sample (WWDC25) - Swift Island 2025

-A sample iOS app demonstrating Apple's Liquid Glass design system features from WWDC 2025.
+A sample iOS app demonstrating Apple's Liquid Glass design system features from WWDC 2025 given by **Burcu Kutluay** at **Swift Island 2025**

 This sample app showcases key Liquid Glass design patterns using only Apple's official iOS 26 APIs.
 Perfect for learning the new design system or preparing workshop materials.